-Bannon to bring 'fire and fury' to Alabama for Roy Moore -- this time with Trump on his side
+Bannon to bring 'fire and fury' to Alabama for Roy Moore

 In the White House, he advocated for the President to back Moore over Sen. Luther Strange in the Republican primary for Attorney General Jeff Sessions' former seat.

-But Trump ultimately sided with Senate Majority Leader Mitch McConnell in supporting the incumbent Strange.
+But Trump ultimately sided with McConnell in supporting the incumbent Strange.

 Still, Bannon urged major conservative donors to back Moore.
 He met with him in Washington.
 He made headlines with a campaign event in a barn in Fairhope, Alabama -- southeast of Mobile, an area packed with the moderate, pro-business Republicans who Moore has to win over -- on the eve of Moore's September runoff election against Strange.